 Hygroryza Aristata is not as available as most floating freshwater plants mentioned here, but keep your eyes open for this uncommon addition if you want to stand out from the crowd.

-The Brazilian Pennywort has light green leaves that are round in shape.
+The Brazilian Pennywort, assigned to the Hydrocotyle genus, has light green leaves that are round in shape.

 It can cover the water of your open-top freshwater fish tank, creating a beautiful “green ceiling” effect.

 It’s not a difficult live plant to look after and it will do just fine in low-tech planted aquariums.

 You should, of course, bear in mind that the stronger the lighting, the faster the growth of your Pennywort will be.